What is a Rape Kit?

 Those concerned about their privacy can choose not to have their insurer billed.
 Under such circumstances, SAFE Response will foot the bill.

-Criminal Sexual Conduct Offenses that The Kit can Help Solve
+Criminal Sexual Conduct Offenses that The Kit Can Help Solve

 Under Michigan law, sex offenses are classified into three main categories.

-Of the four classes of criminal sexual conduct offenses, SAEK can be particularly instrumental in prosecuting first and third degree criminal sexual conduct offenses.
-This is primarily because first and third degree criminal sexual conduct involves penetration, which involves an exchange of bodily fluids.
-The most significant distinguishing factor between first degree criminal sexual conduct and third degree criminal sexual conduct is the age of the complainant.
+Of the four classes of criminal sexual conduct offenses, SAEK can be particularly instrumental in prosecuting first and third-degree criminal sexual conduct offenses.
+This is primarily because first and third-degree criminal sexual conduct involves penetration, which involves an exchange of bodily fluids.
+The most significant distinguishing factor between first-degree criminal sexual conduct and third-degree criminal sexual conduct is the age of the complainant.

-Of the two, first degree criminal sexual conduct is the more serious felony offense carrying penalties of up to life in prison.
-Although third degree criminal sexual conduct is the lesser of the two offenses, it also attracts severe penalties of a mandatory minimum sentence of 25 years, and a lifetime of electronic monitoring.
+Of the two, first-degree criminal sexual conduct is the more serious felony offense carrying penalties of up to life in prison.
+Although third-degree criminal sexual conduct is the lesser of the two offenses, it also attracts severe penalties of a mandatory minimum sentence of 25 years and a lifetime of electronic monitoring.

 DNA can also be used in offenses that do not involve penetration.
-For example, if a complainant successfully resists penetration and, in the struggle, injures the offender and their blood, saliva, or any bodily fluid gets on the other person’s body or clothes, those samples can be collected, tested, and used as evidence for attempted criminal sexual misconduct, second degree criminal sexual conduct, and/or fourth degree criminal sexual conduct.
+For example, if a complainant successfully resists penetration and, in the struggle, injures the offender and their blood, saliva, or any bodily fluid gets on the other person’s body or clothes, those samples can be collected, tested, and used as evidence for attempted criminal sexual misconduct, second-degree criminal sexual conduct, and/or fourth-degree criminal sexual conduct.

 What Happens to Unreleased Kits?